KIT-IBPT/vinegar/doc/getting_started/environment.rst

 * shim-signed

 At least one of the three is probably already installed on the system.
 We only need the other ones to copy some files.
-After that, we can remove the from the system again.
+After that, we can remove the packages from the system again.

 After installing these packages, we create the target directory and copy the files that we need: